-If you are in the market to purchase a new (or upgrade an existing) Raman spectrometer for your process or lab, you may already realize there are a variety of available options.
-As an analytical instrument, the Raman spectrometer identifies a chemical species and/or structure or the concentration of substances.
-Choosing the right Raman spectrometer is about selecting between a number of trade-offs.
+If you are in the market to purchase a new (or upgrade an existing) Raman analyzer for your process or lab, you may already realize there are a variety of available options.
+As an analytical instrument, the Raman analyzer identifies a chemical species and/or structure or the concentration of substances.
+Choosing the right Raman analyzer is about selecting between a number of trade-offs.
 Parameters to consider include speed of measurement, accuracy and precision, superior software interfaces, calibration stability, sampling options, and instrument robustness.

 Features of a reliable instrument

 One of the major criteria in selecting a Raman analyzer is speed of measurement.
 A powerful laser (≈500 mW) combined with a high-throughput spectrometer delivers the fastest spectral acquisition time by provided exposures in milliseconds.
 This leads to lower limits of detection and provides actionable information in real time for your process.
 In the specialty chemical and pharmaceutical space, finer measurement resolution does make a significant difference where measurements are made in parts per million.
 For example, one of our customers needed to quantify their reactant at a concentration of 400 ppm, but the current state-of-the-art equipment could not measure to that resolution fast enough.
 The difference for the customer in being able to measure more precisely is vast.
 In the biopharmaceutical industry, fast, precise measurement can assist companies during the purification process and enable them to achieve reliable real-time results.